yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/configuration-options/using-custom-domains/custom-domains.md

 - Enterprise HA
 - Enterprise Global

-You can use a custom domain for both your Control Planes and Edge Gateways
+You can use a custom domain for both your Control Planes and Edge Gateways.

 ### Custom Domains with Control Planes

-Currently, you can only use one custom domain per Control Plane deployment
+Currently, you can only use one custom domain per Control Plane deployment.

+The custom domain in this case ties to a Tyk Developer Portal.
+Please set up a CNAME DNS record such that it points to the "Portal" ingress as displayed on your Control Plane deployment page.

 ### Custom Domains with Edge Gateways

-You can set multiple custom domains on an Edge Gateway
+You can set multiple custom domains on an Edge Gateway.

+In this instance please set up your CNAME DNS records such that they point to the only ingress displayed on your Edge deployment page.

 ## How to set up a Custom Domain

-In this example we are going to set up a custom domain called `edge.corp.com`
+In this example we are going to set up a custom domain called `edge.corp.com` for an Edge deployment.

 1. Create a CNAME DNS record `edge.corp.com` that points to your Edge ingress (e.g. `something-something.aws-euw2.cloud-ara.tyk.io`).
 2. From your Edge deployment, select Edit from the Status drop-down.